AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 printf(Alias_or_stream,Format,ArgList,Options)
 printf(+,+,+,+)
 ```
-The printf/[...] group of predicates provides a powerful formatted printing facility
-closely related to the corresponding facilities in the C programming language.
 printf/[...] accepts a format atom or string together with a list of arguments to print,
 possibly a stream to print to, and possibly options.
-The format atom or string contains characters to be printed as is, placeholder characters to control the formats of the arguments being printed,
+The format atom or string contains characters to be printed as is, argument placeholder characters to control the formats of the items being printed,
 and backslash characters for special output characters.
 The figure below illustrates the general structure of the printf/2 predicate.

 <figure>